Town of Kossuth history

 The Central Brown County Water Authority pipeline runs through the Town of Kossuth.
 This 65-mile water pipeline transports Lake Michigan water from the City of Manitowoc to several communities around Green Bay.

 Rescue services for the Town of Kossuth are provided by Manitowoc Fire and Rescue and Mishicot Ambulance.
-Manitowoc Rescue provides service to the majority of the town, while Mishicot Ambulance covers the northeastern portion of the town.
+Manitowoc Rescue provides service to the area west of I-43 in the town, while Mishicot Ambulance covers the area east of I-43 in the town.
 Francis Creek, Kellnersville, and Branch First Responders also provide emergency services for the town.

 The Town of Kossuth is part of three public school districts: Manitowoc Public School District, Mishicot School District, and Reedsville School District.